-Although we learn in school that a sound is a wave, this wave is not as “cute” (sinusoidal) as it appears in the books:
+Although we learned in school that sound is a wave, this wave is not as cute (sinusoidal) as it appears in books:

-Each sound wave presents a characteristic shape that depends on the material which produced the sound.
-This is what defines the sound timbre.
+Each sound wave has a characteristic shape, which depends on the material that produced the sound.
+This is what defines the timbre of the sound.

 Back to: Module 1